bachya/lp-vault-manager/README.md

 **Description:** Searches the associated LastPass vault (more specifically, searches the URL and Hostname fields of all vault items) for the provided query.

-**Default Action:** Open URL in default browser
+**Default Action:** Copy password to the system clipboard.

 **Modifiers:**

 * Tab an item to inspect all of its fields.
-* ⌘-Click an item to copy its password to the system clipboard.
+* ⌘-Click an item to copy its username to the system clipboard.
-* Shift-Click an item to copy its username to the system clipboard.
+* Shift-Click an item to open its URL in the user's default browser.

 ## Searching a Vault (based on current URL)